 7. Means must be provided to contain spilled foods or fluids in a manner that prevents the creation of a slipping hazard to occupants, and that will not lead to the loss of structural strength due to corrosion.

 8. Cooktop installations must provide adequate space for the user to immediately escape a hazardous cooktop condition.

 9. A means to shut off power to the cooktop must be provided at the galley containing the cooktop and in the cockpit.
 If additional switches are introduced in the cockpit, revisions to smoke or fire emergency procedures of the airplane flight manual (AFM) will be required.

-10. Cooktop installations must incorporate a timer that will switch the heating elements off after a maximum time of 20 minutes.
+10. Cooktop installations must incorporate a timer that will switch the Start Printed Page 6200heating elements off after a maximum time of 20 minutes.

 11. Instructions for the cabin crew to ensure safe operation of the cooktop lid and timer must be provided.

 12. Evidence must be provided that with the cooktop lid closed, the temperature set on “high,” and the timer at maximum, the cooktop will maintain safe operation and will not create a hazardous condition even with cooking oil in the cooktop.

 Issued in Renton, Washington, on January 24, 2013.